AI IN MARKETING2024-11-02⏱️ 10 minutes

 Enhancing Hyper-Personalization

-With the psychographic data included in the machine learning pipelines, the brands would be able to make the content and offer to be resonated at a much deeper emotional level where on the same product, two users would receive different messages– one for users with values linked to innovation and the other for users motivated by community impact.
+With the psychographic data included in the machine learning pipelines, brands would be able to make the content and offer resonate at a much deeper emotional level.
+On the same product, two users would receive different messages—one for users with values linked to innovation and the other for users motivated by community impact.

 Such an alignment creates more engagement, loyalty, and customer lifetime value.